Love Books? Consider Alternatives to Amazon

 Goodreads Alternatives

-Italic Type is led by a four-member team: Emily Achler, Jason Skiceqicz, Rachel Hyman, and Kelsey Patterson.
+Italic Type is led by a three-member team: Emily Achler, Jason Skiceqicz, and Christina Pappas.
+Some of its features include:

 Audible Alternative